stormpath/stormpath-documentation/source/auth_n.rst

     It is required that your GitHub application requests the ``user:email`` scope from GitHub.
 If the access token does not grant ``user:email`` scope, you will not be able to get an Account with an access token.
 For more information about see `Github's documentation on OAuth scopes <https://developer.github.com/v3/oauth/#scopes>`_.

-Once the Authorization Code is gathered, you need to use the `Github Access Token Endpoint <https://developer.github.com/v3/oauth/#2-github-redirects-back-to-your-site>`_ to exchange this code for a access token.
+Once the Authorization Code is gathered, you need to use the `Github Access Token Endpoint <https://developer.github.com/v3/oauth/#2-github-redirects-back-to-your-site>`_ to exchange this code for an access token.
 Then you can send an HTTP POST to Stormpath:

 .. code-block:: http